Tuesday, October 13, 2020

 “Yes,” Pharazon said.
 “I’ve been practising magic with him and he says I’m strong enough now to wear fangs.”

 “Hm,” the Werelupe King grunted.
 “All right, then.”
-That appeared to settle the matter for him as he reached for another slice of cheesesteak pizza.
+He reached for another slice of cheesesteak pizza.
 “Congratulations.
 It is good to see you have cast aside your cowardice.”
 He chewed the pizza thoughtfully for a moment.
 “By the way, Pharazon, I have been meaning to apologise for my behaviour toward you these past few days.
 It was very rude of me.
 You are more than welcome to make yourself at home in my grotto from now on.
 It is the proper place for my family, after all.”
 He shot a smile at Terra, who smiled back.

-“No thanks!”
-Pharazon said, turning up his snout at the Werelupe.
-“I wouldn’t stay in your nasty smelly grotto if you paid me!
+“Ew, no thanks,” Pharazon said, turning up his snout at the Werelupe.
+“I wouldn’t stay in your nasty smelly grotto if you paid me.
 I’ve been staying in Skoll’s study and he’s much nicer company than you are!”

 Isengrim’s and Terra’s smiles faded.
 “Ouch, man,” Terra said.
 “That’s harsh.
 And Isengrim’s grotto isn’t nasty or smelly at all.
 He keeps it very tidy.”